23 Electric Cars on the Market in 2023

 Car and Driver rating: 7.5/10

-Swapping out your gas-powered car for an electric car is a great way you can reduce your transportation emissions and help fight climate change.
+Swapping out your gas-powered car for an electric vehicle is a great way you can reduce your transportation emissions and help fight climate change.
 Once you make the switch, make sure your EV is charged with 100% clean, pollution-free energy from wind and solar sources—with zero dirty fossil fuels—by choosing Clean Electricity for your home.
 It’s one of the easiest and most impactful ways you can help protect our planet every day—without having to change your daily routine.
-Sign up today to help create a better environment for future generations.
+Learn more about how you can sign up today in just 2 minutes and help create a better environment for future generations.

 Stay in the know